HLT-ISTI/QuaPy/docs/source/wiki/Methods.md

 vary smoothing with smooth variations of this hyperparameter.

+## Composable Methods

+The [](quapy.method.composable) module allows the composition of quantification methods from loss functions and feature transformations.
+Any composed method solves a linear system of equations by minimizing the loss after transforming the data.
+Methods of this kind include ACC, PACC, HDx, HDy, and many other well-known methods, as well as an unlimited number of re-combinations of their building blocks.

+The composition of a method is implemented through the [`ComposableQuantifier`](quapy.method.composable.ComposableQuantifier) class.
+Its documentation also features an example to get you started in composing your own methods.
+Look through the list of [module members](quapy.method.composable) to see which building blocks are already available.
+To implement your own loss functions and feature representations, follow the corresponding manual of the [qunfold package](https://github.com/mirkobunse/qunfold), which provides the back-end of QuaPy's composable module.

 ## Meta Models

 By _meta_ models we mean quantification methods that are defined on top of other